Sign up for our free monthly creative writing newsletter.

 Each week you’ll respond to a prompt to help you further develop your understanding of a personal essay form.
 You will leave this class with three essay starts, your instructor's feedback, and a better understanding of how a particular form might best help you a personal story.

 Who is the Instructor?
 Melissa Fraterrigo is the author of the novel, Glory Days ( University of Nebraska Press), which was named one of "The Best Fiction of 2017" by Chicago Review of Books.
 Melissa is also the author of the short story collection, The Longest Pregnancy (Livingston Press).
 Her fiction and nonfiction have appeared in a variety of journals including Puerto del Sol, Massachusetts Review, Fifth Wednesday Journal, Sou’wester and Shenandoah.
-She has twice been nominated for Pushcart Prizes.In addition to her publications, she has taught creative writing at Bowling Green State University, Southern Utah University, Penn State-Altoona, and at the Indiana Writers’ Center.
+She has twice been nominated for Pushcart Prizes.In addition to her publications, she has taught creative writing at Bowling Green State University, Southern Utah University, Penn State-Altoona,the Indiana Writers’ Center and IUPUI.
 Melissa is the founder of Lafayette Writers’ Studio.

 Who should take this class?
-Open to all writers regardless of experience.
-It is capped at 12 students so that each writer receives individual attention on his/her writing.
+Open to all writers.
+It is capped at 12 students.